 Are permanent coffee filters better than paper?

-If you’re considering a filter from an eco-friendly living perspective, then yes permanent coffee filters are better.
+If you’re considering a sustainable coffee filter, then yes permanent coffee filters are better as they can be reused over and over again.
 For taste reasons, this all comes down to personal preference.

 In short, yes both coffee grounds and paper coffee filters are compostable.

 Coffee grounds are completely natural and are ultimately like any other plant when it comes to composting.